5 aspects to consider

 And of course, if you plan to plant next to your fence, be sure to discuss it with your neighbour.

 2. Estimate the free space around the tree

-Typically, a tree will adapt to the space it has been allotted.
-However, if a large tree variety is planted in a confined area (ie city sidewalk) with confined vertical space as well, it puts more stress on the tree, making it more vulnerable.
+Typically, a tree will adapt to the space given to it.
+However, if a large tree variety is planted in a confined area (ie : city sidewalk) with confined vertical space as well, it puts more stress on the tree, making it more vulnerable.

 For smaller spaces, it is possible to choose a tree with a small deployment, such as a Serviceberry or an Amur Maple.
 However, it is also possible to choose a tree with a large deployment, such as a Red Maple, an Oak or a Walnut, whose crown will outgrow the building when fully grown.

 Also, please pay attention to obstacles (balconies, windows, clotheslines and power lines) around the planting site to prevent the tree from affecting your comfort or posing a risk to your safety.

 3. Observe the sunlight conditions

 In order to choose the best variety for your circumstances, please note when your plot of land starts to be lit by the sun and when it ceases to be.

 Full sun: The site is sunny for most of the day or, at least, from midday to late afternoon.
 Approximately 6-8 hours minimum of sunlight per day.

 Partial shade: The site is partially sunny during the day, or is sunny only in the morning.
 Approximately 4-6 hours of sunlight per day.